Schlieplab/PstClassifierSeqan/README.md

 # VLMC construction using a Lazy Suffix Tree

-Implements the VLMC(variable length Markov chain) algorithm described by [Schulz et al.](https://doi.org/10.1007/978-3-540-87361-7_26).
+Implements two VLMC (variable length Markov chain) construction algorithms, based on the ideas by [Schulz et al.](https://doi.org/10.1007/978-3-540-87361-7_26).
 In short, the VLMC of a sequence _S_ is constructed by building a probabilistic suffix tree (PST) in two phases: support pruning and similarity pruning.
 This PST has a direct correspondence to the VLMC.

 In support pruning, we select only those branches which are at most _d_ deep (_k_-mer is at most _d_ long), and occur at least _c_ times in the sequence.
 This is implemented in practice using a Lazy Suffix Tree (using the WOTD algorithm described by [Giegerich et al.](https://doi.org/10.1002/spe.535)).
 The suffix tree is extended with implicit nodes and suffix links.
 See [search/lazy_suffix_tree.hpp](src/search/lazy_suffix_tree.hpp) and [search/lazy_suffix_tree/](src/search/lazy_suffix_tree/) for the implementation details.